Charles-Alexandre Léon Durand Linois: Admiral

-In 1799 Linois was promoted to Rear-Admiral and sent to the Mediterranean under Admiral Bruix.
-He joined the 120-gun flagship, Océan, in which he took part in Bruix' cruise of 1799.
+In 1799 Linois was promoted to counter admiral and sent to the Mediterranean under Admiral Étienne Eustache Bruix.
+He joined the 120-gun flagship, Océan, in which he took part in the Croisière de Bruix.
 On 8 August, the expedition returned to Brest where Linois continued as Chief of Staff until 28 October 1800, when he was posted to Toulon as second in command to Admiral Ganteaume.

 Linois did not join Ganteaume in the unsuccessful attempt to bolster the French forces in Egypt but instead commanded the remainder of the Toulon fleet at the Siege of Porto Ferrajo and orchestrated the attack on Elba in May 1801.
 In June, with Ganteaume still on manoeuvres, Linois was ordered to assemble a new combined French and Spanish naval force at Cadiz.
 Aboard Formidable and in company with Desaix, Indomptable and Muiron, he set sail on 13 June, passing Gibraltar on 3 July and capturing the British brig Speedy.
 After hearing from Speedy's captain, Thomas Lord Cochrane, that a powerful squadron under Sir James Saumarez was blockading Cadiz, Linois sought shelter beneath the Spanish guns of Algeciras.
 In addition to these land batteries, by the time Saumerez arrived with six ships-of-the-line, either end of the French line had been reinforced with Spanish gunboats.
 Linois' squadron was thus able to prevail during the first part of the Battle of Algeciras, aided by a lack of wind which prevented Saumarez' force arriving as one and left the British ships drifting helplessly.
 HMS Hannibal ran aground and was captured.

 Both sides were still effecting repairs when, on 9 July, the French were joined by five Spanish ships-of-the-line from Cadiz.
 This combined fleet left for Cadiz at dawn on 12 July and Saumarez, who had been reinforced by HMS Superb, followed, intending to harass the Franco-Spanish fleet once it had moved out of range of the shore guns.
 Hannibal caused problems and at 19:45, Indienne was ordered to tow her back to Algeciras.
 The Spanish commander then turned the fleet towards Cadiz, heading into the Gut of Gibraltar.
 The British followed and at 20:40, Saumerez ordered independent action.